U.S. homebuilder sentiment rises to highest in seven years in June

 | NEW YORK

-NEW YORK The majority of U.S. homebuilders view conditions in the industry as favourable for the first time since the start of the housing crisis seven years ago, with an industry report showing confidence in the sector surged in June.
+NEW YORK Sentiment among U.S. homebuilders surged in June, rising above a key milestone for the first time since the start of the housing crisis seven years ago in a vote of confidence for the sector's recovery.

 At the same time, a separate report on Monday showed manufacturing growth in New York state picked back up but the improvement was undermined by weakness in new orders and employment that suggested activity in the sector remains sluggish.